graphprotocol/contracts/packages/deploy/DeploymentGuide.md

 ### **Stage 3.6: Governance Integration Preparation**

-Prepare for integrating SQO with the upgraded RewardsManager.
+Prepare for integrating REO with the upgraded RewardsManager.

 **Pre-Integration Checklist**:

-- [ ] SQO system fully tested and validated
+- [ ] REO system fully tested and validated
 - [ ] Oracle operators trained and operational
 - [ ] Quality parameters finalized and approved
 - [ ] Emergency procedures documented and tested